johnnychan0706/Danny-s-Diner/Solution.md

 FROM dannys_diner.sales
 GROUP BY customer_id ORDER BY COUNT(DISTINCT(order_date)) DESC;
 ````
+- Use DISTINCT and wrap with COUNT to find out the number of visits for each customer
+- We use DISTINCT for the order_date to avoid double counting  as a customer may order multiple items for each visit
 #### Output
 | customer_id | visits |
 | ----------- | ------ |